maystey/uct_nassp_cm2020/CHAPTERS.md

     - Make url to sections (is it possible for this to be relative?)
 - Strings - Incomplete
     - Section: Formating
-- Type Conversion (types) - Not started
+- Tuples - Not started
-- Variables - Incomplete
-    - Assigning variable values to other variables
-- Lists and dictionaries - Not started
+- Dictionaries - Not started
 - Execution priority - Not started
 - Tips and tricks - Not started
 - List and dictionary - Not started